 Kylie Jenner just got a whole lot richer.
 The beauty mogul just sold a 51% stake in her company, Kylie Cosmetics, to beauty conglomerate Coty for $600 million, which gives the company a new valuation of $1.2 billion.
 Casual.

-Kylie Jenner hasn't even been of legal drinking age for a full year, and yet she is officially the world's youngest self-made billionaire, according to Forbes.
+Kylie Jenner has only been of legal drinking age for a full year, and yet she is officially the world's youngest self-made billionaire, according to Forbes.
 Say what you will about this "self-made" designation (if the platform she started with wasn't an advantage, I don't know what is) or about the Kardashian-Jenners in general, but it's hard to argue that Kylie Jenner isn't business savvy.
 The youngest KarJenner took a $29 lip kit — now a beauty-cabinet staple, be it from Kylie Cosmetics or a copycat company — and turned it into a billion-dollar empire.

 The key to the company's profitability?
 Its low overhead.
 Kylie Cosmetics outsources its manufacturing, packaging, shipping, and fulfillment, and only employs seven full-time and five part-time employees.
 Until recently, Kylie Cosmetics was sold online only (with the exception of a few pop-up shops) but is now carried in Ulta Beauty stores — an expansion that contributed in large part to the company's revenue growth of 9% from 2017 to 2018.